 t: 0116 241 8331 e: firstname.lastname@example.org

-The Association for Psychological Therapies (APT) is a leading provider of training for professionals working in mental health, and offers the following training on suicide prevention.
-We can bring any of these courses to your place of work and train a group of professionals for a fixed all-inclusive fee, no matter where you are.
-All of the training is accredited by APT and delegates receive the relevant level of APT-Accreditation
+The Association for Psychological Therapies (APT) is a leading provider of training for professionals working in mental health and related areas and we offer the following training in suicidality.
+We can bring any of the courses to your organisation (via Zoom or Face-to-Face where safe to do so) and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
+This is the only such training that automatically includes APT’s relevant post-course resources and APT-Accreditation.

 A 2-day course.

-Suicide is a terrible phenomenon with thousands of people taking their own lives in the UK and worldwide, every year, and we don't respond to it especially well: around 50% of people who end their own lives have seen their doctors in the previous week and about 90% in the previous year.
-To intervene better, we need to be able to spot those who are at risk, to manage the risk (do our best to ensure it doesn't happen), and intervene to help people build a worthwhile life long-term.
+Thousands of people take their own lives every year, and we don't respond to it especially well: around 90% of people who end their own lives have seen their doctors in the previous year.
+We need to be able to spot those who are at risk, to manage the risk, and intervene to help people build a worthwhile life long-term.

 This 2-day course focuses on the first two of those three factors, and is based on APT's acclaimed DICES programme for risk assessment and management.
-It focuses purely on the risk of suicide, covering
+It focuses purely on the risk of suicide, and does so in a client-focused way, designed to help the client from the very first moment of contact.
+It covers:

 1. Risk Assessment